theo-armour/agenda/3-1-heritage/0-heritage-happenings/template-hertitage-happenings-messages.md

 As part of the monthly Around the World program, Heritage Happenings visits <country>.
 The colors are <colors>.
 The masthead cameo mascot is <description>.

-The Heritage Happenings Calendar is now being edited by Margaret Jacobs.
+The Heritage Happenings Calendar is now being edited and maintained by Margaret Jacobs.
 Click on the website link below to open your digital copy of:

 Heritage Happenings <month> Calendar

-The Heritage Happenings Newsletter has been updated this month.
-Please check that your contact information is correct.

 The Resident Directory has also been updated this month.
 Please check that your contact information is correct.

 Heritage Happenings Resident Directory